Terrencebosco/sales_analysis/README.md

     git push heroku main

-also created allies script to add commi and push to with git `git cmp "comment"`
+also created allies script to add commi and push to with git `git cmp "comment"`\

 TODO:
-    merge all data
+- ~~merge all data~~
-    EDA
+- EDA
+    - company data
+    - month
+    - year

-    Visual
+- Visual
-    plotyl dash?
+- ~~plotyl dash?~~
-    look into making plots by yearly distrobution
+- look into making plots by yearly distrobution